Admission Information

 Requirements by area of study

-• A baccalaureate degree or its equivalent in music or music education
+• Bachelor’s degree or its equivalent in music or music education

-• Scores of three representative works from three different performance media showing originality and technical competence.
-Electronic submission is preferred
+• Scores (where available and appropriate) of three representative works from three different performance media showing originality and technical competence (electronic submission).

 • Complete list of works with first performances arranged chronologically.

 • A video containing at least fifteen minutes of conducting in both rehearsal and performance settings.
-Recommended: three excerpts of applicant’s choice (two selections from standard repertory, and one from a BIPOC/Under-represented composer) *the footage should be unedited and the camera should face the conductor.
+Recommended: three excerpts of applicant’s choice *the footage should be unedited and the camera should face the conductor.

 • A representative repertoire of works performed.